haroohie-club/NitroPacker/README.md

 ### Assemble ARM9
 To assemble the hacked ARM9, run the following command:
 ```
-NitroPacker patch-arm9 -i PATH/TO/SRC/DIRECTORY -o PATH/TO/OUTPUT/DIRECTORY -a ARENA_LO_OFFSET [-d DOCKER_TAG]
+NitroPacker patch-arm9 -i PATH/TO/SRC/DIRECTORY -o PATH/TO/OUTPUT/DIRECTORY -p PROJECT_FILE -a ARENA_LO_OFFSET [-d DOCKER_TAG]
 ```

-> To be able to use the `patch-arm9` on a given `arm9.bin` it must be decompressed, by default, the `unpack` command does not decompress it, you can use the `--decompress-arm9` option if required.
+The project file you need to supply is the one created by unpacking the ROM with NitroPacker.
+The project file is only needed for determining the ARM9's RAM address; if you would rather specify this address manually, you may use `-r RAM_ADDRESS` instead.

 This will assemble the hacks and append them to `arm9.bin`, then copy the ARM9 to the output directory (which should be the directory you will then run the `pack` command on).

+Note: To be able to use the `patch-arm9` command, the `arm9.bin` *must* be decompressed.
+See the [`Unpacking`](#Unpacking) section for more information on how to do this.

 ### Assemble Overlays
 To patch the overlays, run the following command: